avapolzin/X-rayLCs/README.md

 # X-ray light curves (0.3 - 10 keV)
 Data from <link to arXiv/ADS once paper is submitted>.
-The tables in the appendix list the original provenance of these data.
+The tables in the appendix (also copied into each of the directories here) list the original provenance of these data.

 Each folder has its own README file that lists details of the included files and will have a copy of the table that offers citations (_including references therein_) for these data.